How to Customize and Configure Your eBay Store

 The custom pages tool is used to create special pages for your website that aren't just grids or lists of your inventory.
 These custom pages can provide dedicated space to talk about your business or creatively highlight and describe a few special items for promotional purposes.
 It's like having multiple About Me pages available to you, each of them with much more powerful features than a standard About Me page.

-Selecting a layout will take you to a tool specifically designed to help you to fill in the details of that layout, including things like what you'd like to do with promotional space (promote items, link to other parts of your store, include other custom content, etc.).
+Selecting a layout will take you to a tool specifically designed to help you to fill in the details of that layout, including things like what you'd like to do with promotional space (promote items, link to other parts of your store, including other custom content, etc.).

 Custom pages are commonly used to create pages that include your business' contact details, history, and other details about your business from manufacturing to sourcing.